thoughtram/blog/_posts/2015-12-10-ng-message-format-the-unheard-feature-in-angular.md

 {% endraw %}
 {% endhighlight %}

-Whereas `EXPRESSION` is the expression that needs to be evaluated, `TYPE` specifies what we want to do `plural` or `gender` for pluralization and gender selection respectively.
+Whereas `EXPRESSION` is the expression that needs to be evaluated, `TYPE` specifies what we want to do `plural` or `select` for pluralization and gender selection respectively.
 Let's use this syntax to output our notification, based on `numberOfMessages`.

 {% highlight html %}
 {% raw %}